Soham-coder/processor/fpu_multiplier/waveform_description.md

 6. At first 2 and 3 is given, so result is 6.
 And at second 4 and 5 is given, so result is 20.

-7. Note that all through out the operation, input (output_module_BUSY) signal is low indicating that output module that is connected to adder is ready to accept whenever valid output mult is given.
+7. Note that all through out the operation, input (output_module_BUSY) signal is low indicating that output module that is connected to multiplier is ready to accept whenever valid output mult is given.